Post Graduate Certificate in Point of Care Ultrasound for Paediatrics

 • Differentiate veins, arteries, nerves, muscles and tendons

-• Evaluate the venous anatomy of the upper limb venous system using ultrasound
+• Evaluate the venous anatomy of the upper limb veins in a systematic way using ultrasound

 • Assess peripheral vein suitability using the WASPS approach